xfiveco/generator-chisel/README.md

 yo chisel
 ```

-Insert project name (you can use the default one based on the working directory name), author and select *WordPress with Front-end* project type.
+Insert project name (you can use the default one based on the working directory name), author and select *WordPress Website* project type.
 Select additional front-end features if you need them.

 *Note: To speedup installation process we recommend using [Yarn](https://yarnpkg.com/en/).
 Chisel will automatically detect it and run if possible.
 Otherwise it falls back to default NPM install*